Rixant/Sorting-Algorithms-Visualization/README.md

 # Sorting Algorithms Visualization

 ## Introduction
-A web application that visualizes the 5 different sorting algorithms: BubbleSort, InsertionSort, SelectionSort, MergeSort.
+A web application that visualizes the 5 different sorting algorithms: BubbleSort, InsertionSort, SelectionSort, MergeSort, QuickSort.
 It is built using React and Bootstrap as a CSS framework.

 ## Demo
 <p float="center">